 Zola (1874/04/18) praises his youth friend for his ‘great originality’.
 Prouvaire (=Toloza;1874/04/20) mentions his ‘over-exclusive love of yellow’ (R2,p126;R87,p234/5).
 Most critics are disdainful (R48;R164,p10).

 At the 3rd ‘impressionist’ exposition Cézanne showed 16+1hc=17 works (R2).
-Most critics are negative.
-Positive review by Georges Rivière.
+Most critics are negative; there was a positive review by Georges Rivière.
 (R48)

 See link for the pictures exhibited in 1874 and in 1877.
 See link for an account.